zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/05-sinhala-amazon.md

 No.

 [APZ 38.4] (#apz38 .4) {#apz38 .4 .ref .apz} Pour from Brahman
-“No” is the reflex of the statue.”
+"No" is the reflex of the statue."
 Brahmina is Brahmina because Dhamma was revoked.
 That is, souls The outlook is disposed of. ((4-3) 1 (ii) shall be applied here) The name of Heathem Brahme, which had not been incarnated.

 [APZ 38.5] (#apz38 .5) {#apz38 .5 .ref .apz} "Pour from Brahman
-The statue should not be taken away.”
+The statue should not be taken away."
 From Brahman or By neither of the action nor of the cold, nor of the nuance.

 [APZ 38.6] (#apz38 .6) {#apz38 .6 .ref .apz} "Noselvenna Return
-Not coming.”
+Not coming."
 The parapet is a martyred Nibbana.
 Someone All That Someone The editors suppressed all the elbows that depleted the cravings, if the pause Nibbana, the name is Nibbana, and put it.
 Heathly went to the street.
 Internation arrived. went to the corner. came to the corner.
 He has no race death editors.
 There is no rebirth.

-[APZ 38.7] (#apz38 .7) {#apz38 .7 .ref .apz} "Got Not Back” Sovan
+[APZ 38.7] (#apz38 .7) {#apz38 .7 .ref .apz} "Got Not Back" Sovan
 Some of the things by the way, but those kelas do not return.
 Do not return.
 It does not return to any girl by means of sukhidagami.
 Some of the elbows by the way of Anagami, but those elbows do not return.
 Earhath Some of the things by the way, but those elbels do not return, do not return.

-[APZ 38.8] (#apz38 .8) {#apz38 .8 .ref .apz} "Noselvena” is the secrets
+[APZ 38.8] (#apz38 .8) {#apz38 .8 .ref .apz} "Noselvena" is the secrets
 He is.
 From a soil of facts, 'Noselvenna' is called.
 Since Ishtanizers are impoverished, Since the girl is impoverished, SRSince the cross was redeemed, as it was indicated Because how is the Rahan a saith in Ishtanishi, and the Rahan